← BLOG

 The NY LLC Transparency Act took effect.
 What sponsor disclosure looks like now.

-What the LLC Transparency Act actually requires.
+What the LLC Transparency Act actually requires — and who it actually covers.

-Every LLC formed in New York or authorized to do business in New York must file a beneficial ownership information report with the Department of State.
-The report identifies each "beneficial owner," defined to include any natural person who exercises substantial control or owns at least 25% of the LLC.
-The report includes the beneficial owner's full legal name, date of birth, current residential or business address, and a unique identifying number from an acceptable identification document.
+Only a non-U.S. LLC — one formed outside the United States and authorized to do business in New York — must file a beneficial ownership information report with the Department of State.
+For a covered entity, the report identifies each "beneficial owner," meaning any natural person who exercises substantial control or owns at least 25% of the LLC, and includes that person's full legal name, date of birth, current residential or business address, and a unique identifying number from an acceptable identification document.

-The wrinkle: public access is limited.
+The second wrinkle: even where a report is filed, public access is limited.

 What this actually changes for condo unit owners.